MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **rm**

+To delete a directory containing files, use **rm**.
 Use the rm command to delete files and directories having files in it.
 But simply rm cannot delete a directory.
 Use **rm -r** to delete a directory.
 In this case, it deletes both the folder and the files in it.

 <pre>
 <b>maxpi@ubantu:~/Desktop$ ls